 The quality of employment relations and labor regulations

 As mentioned briefly above, the bargaining system and the attitude of unions toward management may also influence the quality of employment relations.
 The rent-seeking activities of unions may be associated with high levels of conflict and may provoke anti-union behavior by management.
-Conversely, unions may improve employee–management relations by facilitating communication between workers and management, thereby increasing productivity and investment .
+Conversely, unions may improve employee-management relations by facilitating communication between workers and management, thereby increasing productivity and investment.
+Recent work on the effects of codetermination also suggests that cooperative arrangements in the form of shared governance are also empirically associated with higher levels of unionization and strong centralization of bargaining agreements, even in countries like Germany and Austria, in which the legal framework separates union representation and codetermination .
+This suggests that cooperative institutions are often accompanied by strong unions.

-While it is difficult to measure the quality of a labor relations system, one study used information for each country on whether both unions and employers had been routinely involved in government decisions on social and economic policy issues (social pacts) as an admittedly raw proxy for the degree of cooperation between unions and management .
+While it is difficult to measure the quality of a labor relations system, one study uses information for each country on whether both unions and employers have been routinely involved in government decisions on social and economic policy issues (social pacts) as an admittedly raw proxy for the degree of cooperation between unions and management .
 The idea is that by involving unions and employers in at least some economic policy decisions, the government creates a more cooperative framework that favors the sustainability of a cooperative equilibrium in which unions refrain from exploiting their bargaining power.
 The empirical results provide some favorable evidence for this hypothesis .
+Still, the relationship between the quality of the industrial relation system in terms of cooperation among firms and unions and other institutional arrangements is not completely clear.
+A recent study finds that the correlation between shared governance (codetermination) and different proxies of cooperative industrial relations is positive, but small and not particularly robust.
+This is at odds with the fact that countries, such as Germany or the Nordic ones, with codetermination laws in place have also very cooperative industrial relations systems .

 An important determinant of union power is related to the characteristics of the industrial relations system in which the unions operate.
 Does the magnitude of the union effect vary with regulations in the labor relations systems across countries?
 For instance, in some countries, the government has the power to impose compulsory arbitration in a labor dispute or at least mandatory conciliation procedures before workers can call a strike.
 In other countries, unions are not allowed to strike if there is a collective bargaining agreement in place, or if notification is required before a strike can take place.
 In other countries, the law forbids strikes once a collective agreement has been signed.
 Such regulations are important because they can be expected to significantly alleviate the hold-up problem by greatly reducing the ability of unions to behave opportunistically.
 Indeed, the evidence shows that the effect of union power is greatly diminished in countries that forbid strikes when a collective agreement is in place or that mandate arbitration procedures .